gensart-ai/gensart-ai/README.md

 - 👋 Hi, I’m @gensart-ai
-- 👀 I’m interested in Artificial Intelligence and Mobile Apps Design
+- 👀 I’m interested in Unsupervised Machine Learning and Mobile Apps Design
 - 🌱 I’m currently learning Web Development, road to Progressive Web Apps.
 - 💞️ I’m looking to collaborate on anyone who wants to learning together with anything in code.
 - 📫 How to reach me : @gensart.ai at Insta; Genes Saret Johnes at Facebook; 💌